databeacon/.github/CONTRIBUTING.md

 ## Labels 🏷
 Label | Description
 ----- | -----------
-approved 👍🏻| It can be selected to start working on it easy 🐣 | Good for newcomers or if you just feel like take it easy today fix 🔧 | There is a bug, that needs fixing hold ✋🏻 | The issue or other parts of the repo are not ready for this just yet
+clear 👍🏻| It can be selected to start working on it easy 🐣 | Good for newcomers or if you just feel like take it easy today fix 🔧 | There is a bug, that needs fixing hold ✋🏻 | The issue or other parts of the repo are not ready for this just yet